 Senate Bill 375 also includes provisions for CEQA streamlining for developments that meet a specific set of criteria (per definition in California Public Resources Code Section 21155).
 At a minimum this criteria includes proximity to high quality transit.
 Areas that qualify for streamlining are called "opportunity areas."
-A "Sustainable Communities Opportunity Area" is an area within 1⁄2 mile of an existing or planned "high quality transit corridor" (per definition in California Public Resources Code Section 21155(a)) or "major stop" (per California Public Resources Code Section 21155(a)) or "major stop" (per California Public Resources Code Section 21155(a)) are "major stop" (per California Public Resources Code Section 21155(a)) or "major stop" (per California Public Resources Code Section 21155(a)) are stop of the stop of
+A "Sustainable Communities Opportunity Area" is an area within 1⁄2 mile of an existing or planned "high quality transit corridor" (per definition in California Public Resources Code Section 21155(a)) or "major stop" (per California Public Resources Code Section 21064.3) that has the potential for transit oriented development including mixed use.
+High quality transit is service with headways of 15 minutes or less during peak period or rail service.